-Other collaborative arrangements: If students are on courses which are run jointly by two or more institutions, where activity takes place at both or all institutions, which are not the subject of a franchising or validating arrangement, they should be counted by each institution in proportion to the number of credits associated with delivery at that institution.
+Other collaborative arrangements: If students are on courses which are run jointly by two or more providers, where activity takes place at both or all providers, which are not the subject of a franchising or validating arrangement, they should be counted by each provider in proportion to the number of credits associated with delivery at that provider.

-Students taught as part of other collaborative arrangements, where no activity takes place at the returning institution, with institutions or organisations in or outside Wales, not owned by the Welsh HEI, that are not franchising arrangements, are not in the HESES population.
-These may be, for example, partnerships with non-publicly funded colleges where the institution provides quality assurance or validating arrangements only and does not provide any funding to that college.
+Students taught as part of other collaborative arrangements, where no activity takes place at the returning provider, with providers or organisations in or outside Wales, not owned by the Welsh HEI, that are not franchising arrangements, are not in the HESES population.
+These may be, for example, partnerships with non-publicly funded colleges where the provider provides quality assurance or validating arrangements only and does not provide any funding to that college.